mfocko/blog/ib002/04-recursion/karel-1.md

     - notice that you are not given `turn_right` or `turn_around`, but feel free to implement them yourself
   - `robot.pick_beeper()` and opposite operation `robot.put_beeper()` — that
-    allows you to either pick or put „beeper“ from or onto the current position
+    allows you to either pick or put “beeper” from or onto the current position
 - queries — you can use them to check the current state of the robot and its surroundings
   - `robot.beepers_present()` — to check if there are any beepers at the robot's